 Hosting a party is a lot of work, so show your friends and family members how much you appreciate their graciousness, generosity, and hosting know-how with a thoughtful and unique gift.
 From the hostess who loves to dazzle with bold decorative touches to the hostess who unwinds after throwing a bash with tea and a sweet treat, this list of hostess gift ideas has the perfect present to thank her for her effort.
 And if you’re the one hosting some parties this year, don’t forget to grab a little something for yourself—there’s nothing wrong with a little self-appreciation, especially when it’s the season of giving.
 (Speaking of season of giving, while you’re shopping around, check out these top Christmas gifts, too.)

-So before your next holiday party gets here, these are 30 of the year's best host and hostess gifts that will wow the party thrower and their guests for plenty of merry events to come.
+So before your next holiday party (or any type of party) gets here, stock up on some trusty hostess gifts.
+Here, we’ve rounded up some of the year’s best host and hostess gifts.
+These finds will wow the party thrower (and their guests) for plenty of merry events to come.